Shahrukh931/expeval/README.md

 ```

+<a id="using-context"></a>
 ## Using Context
-> * Context is an environment in which you can register your custom operators,functions or vars.
+* Context is an environment to which you can register your custom operators, functions and variables.
-> * Operators or functions registered in one context is not visible in another context.
+* Operators or functions registered to one context are not visible to another context.
-> * Every context has all predefined operators mentioned above.
+* All `predefined native operators` are available to every context by default

 ```java
    Context.getDefault().registerFunction(new Function("sin") {